killergerbah/asbplayer-docs/docs/guides/subtitle-timing.md

 Most often, finding the correct offset will look like this:

-1. Wait a character to start talking.
+1. Wait for a character to start talking.
 2. `Ctrl + Left/Right` until the subtitle matching the character's dialog appears on screen.
 3. `Ctrl + Shift + Right/Left` until the subtitle timing precisely matches the dialog.